gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-13-automatically-classifying-the-content-of-sound-files-using-ml.md

 ## Let's go

 I used the script described in [this tutorial](https://www.tensorflow.org/hub/tutorials/yamnet) as a starting point.
-I'm not a regular python user but using `pip` to [install tensorflow](https://www.tensorflow.org/install), any other missing imports, and after that it just worked.
+I'm not a regular python user but using `pip` to [install tensorflow](https://www.tensorflow.org/install), along with any other missing imports, and after that it ...just worked.

 ## Getting your files in order